 What happens as the cost of Amazon Ads rise?

-Here are the top four types of marketers driving up costs on Amazon.
+Here are the top four types of marketers driving up Amazon Ads costs.

 1) Late Adopters

-Just a few short years ago, Amazon was more of a “good to have” ad channel but now has become a “must-have” tactic.
+Just a few short years ago, Amazon was more of a “good to have” ad channel, but now it has become a “must-have” tactic.

 2) Amazon Aggregators